mariusrueve/ferrite/README.md

 3. **Testing**: Add test cases, especially with real-world molecules
 4. **Design**: Provide input on the API design and feature priorities

-Check out our [issues](https://github.com/mariusrueve/ferrite/issues) page for good starting points, or open a new issue with your ideas!

-Reach out in the discussions tab or join our community chat to get involved.

 ## License

 Ferrite is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.